loveencounterflow/coffeenode-mojikura/README.md

 ### Relationship to Resource Description Framework (RDF)

-The MojiKura Phrasal DB does have striking similarities to the [Resource Description Framework (RDF)](http://en.wikipedia.org/wiki/Resource_Description_Framework), a W3C-codified standard that grew out of the [Semantic Web](http://en.wikipedia.org/wiki/Semantic_Web) movement which was has its heyday in the late nineties to early two thousands.
+The MojiKura PhraseDB does have striking similarities to the [Resource Description Framework (RDF)](http://en.wikipedia.org/wiki/Resource_Description_Framework), a W3C-codified standard that grew out of the [Semantic Web](http://en.wikipedia.org/wiki/Semantic_Web) movement which was has its heyday in the late nineties to early two thousands.
 For example, 'triples' (data entities made up of subject, verb, and object) feature as prominently in the RDF world as they do in MojiKura.

-That said, the Phrasal DB concept expressily does *not* come with the hype and hifaluting expectations that used to surround discussions, applications and schemas which used to come out of the Semantic Web movement.
+That said, the PhraseDB concept expressily does *not* come with the hype and hifaluting expectations that used to surround discussions, applications and schemas which used to come out of the Semantic Web movement.
 [As Wikipedia quite rightly quotes](http://en.wikipedia.org/wiki/Semantic_Web): 'Berners-Lee and colleagues stated that: "This simple idea [i.e. the Semantic Web] ... remains largely unrealized."'

-As i experienced it at the time, being 'semantic' for some reason entailed to produce lots of deeply nested XML<sup>6</sup> tags with lots and lots of strings-that-look-like-but-are-not-real-URLs.
-Somehow, back then many people seem to have thought that if you just nest those pointy brackets deep enough and use URLish `words://separated/by/slashes`, then 'meaning' would at some point in time just jump out of the box—a veritable *deus ex machina* cargo cult, the URL being its tin god.<sup>7</sup> The Millenium hype!
+As i experienced it at the time, being 'semantic' for some reason entailed to produce lots of deeply nested XML<sup>1</sup> tags with lots and lots of strings-that-look-like-but-are-not-real-URLs.
+Somehow, back then many people seem to have thought that if you just nest those pointy brackets deep enough and use URLish `words://separated/by/slashes`, then 'meaning' would at some point in time just jump out of the box—a veritable *deus ex machina* cargo cult, the URL being its tin god.<sup>2</sup> The Millenium hype!

-> <sup>6</sup>) few recent software technologies have managed to produce more hot air only to get largely
+> <sup>1</sup>) few recent software technologies have managed to produce more hot air only to get largely
 > dumped on the wayside than XML

-> <sup>7</sup>) URLs are a terriffic invention—relatively short, ideally memorable strings that have
+> <sup>2</sup>) URLs are a terriffic invention—relatively short, ideally memorable strings that have
 > gained a global and unique interpretation–but so are ISBNs and EANs, and jotting down 2013-09-22.
 Is that
 > more 'semantic' than it used to be just because more people and more equipment agree on the interpretation
 > of these writing marks?—I doubt that.